 In the process of developing chemical/medical products, there may be cases where experiments on animals are required to verify that such products are safe and effective in human beings.
 From the standpoint of animal ethics, however, animal experiments should be used only when they are really necessary.
 The Fujifilm Group has established the Animal Ethics Regulations and appropriately manages animal experiments in compliance with the Act on Welfare and Management of Animals and relevant ordinances.

 The director of each animal testing facility at every group company should formulate the Regulations for Animal Experiments and establish an Animal Experiment Committee.
 They are also required to appropriately manage animal experiments and implement educational training and self-checks*4.
-In addition, since 2009, employees involved in animal experiments from each group company regularly gather together to share information relating to animal ethics and facilitate improvements.

 Furthermore, the Safety Evaluation Center has been actively working on the development of alternative methods for animal testing from the standpoint of animal welfare*5.

-The Safety Evaluation Center is actively developing alternative methods for sensitization testing, irritation testing, etc. from the standpoint of animal welfare*6 as well as participating in joint studies on alternative methods.
+The Safety Evaluation Center is actively developing alternative methods for sensitization testing, irritation testing, etc. from the standpoint of animal welfare*5 as well as participating in joint studies on alternative methods.
 We also develop prediction methodologies using computers and utilize them in actual safety evaluations.

 Fujifilm has developed “Amino acid Derivative Reactivity Assay (ADRA),” an alternative test for skin sensitization to evaluate whether a chemical substance induces an allergic reaction in the skin without using animal testing.
-In June 2019, ADRA was adopted in the OECD (Organisation for Economic Co-operation and Development) Test Guidelines*7.
+In June 2019, ADRA was adopted in the OECD (Organisation for Economic Co-operation and Development) Test Guidelines*6.

-ADRA can evaluate a wider variety of chemical substances by making use of a reagent with high detection sensitivity developed with FUJIFILM’s high technology for chemical synthesis and molecular design than conventional method (Direct Peptide Reactivity Assay (DPRA)*8).
+ADRA can evaluate a wider variety of chemical substances by making use of a reagent with high detection sensitivity developed with FUJIFILM’s high technology for chemical synthesis and molecular design than conventional method (Direct Peptide Reactivity Assay (DPRA)*7).

 In June 2022, ADRA was adopted in OECD Test Guidelines as a test method for skin sensitization of mixtures, allowing for skin sensitization assessment of mixtures multi-constituent in addition to a mono-constituent substance to date.
 This is because that ADRA has been applicable to natural extracts, which often contain unknown ingredients, to enable them to be evaluated by gravimetric approach and fluorescence detection in recent years, and that test methods have been recognized in OECD.
 At present, we are providing reagent kit, ADRA Kit, which can easily perform ADRA, and a contract service for skin sensitization assessment using the kit at FUJIFILM Wako Pure Chemical Corporation.
 On the occasion that ADRA has been internationally recognized as a standardized assessment method, we will contribute to the further dissemination of test methods that evaluate the safety of chemicals without using laboratory animals.